DevGrade-Dev/hacktitude.github.io/challenge-6.md

 ## Challenge 6.a [6 Points]

 Your task is to make that status text to dynamically reflect the enrollment status.
-That is, instead of text `status`, you should display suggested texts for below scenarios.
+That is, instead of text `status`, you should display following suggested texts for below scenarios.

-* If the user is already enrolled to the course (`userCourses` table has an association record), text should be shown as: `Enrolled`
+* If the user is already enrolled to the course (i.e. `userCourses` table has an association record), text should be shown as: `Enrolled`
 * If the user has not enrolled to the course (`userCourses` table has no association record), text should be shown as: `Not Enrolled`
-* If the user has completed the course (`userCourses` table has an association record and `userCourses.score` is not `-1`), text should be shown as: `Completed`
+* If the user has completed the course (`userCourses` table has an association record and `userCourses.score` is greater than `-1`), text should be shown as: `Completed`

->>Note: You should be careful not to change the dynamic element id generation logic `id="course-status-<%= allcourses[i].id %>"` while you implement this feature.
+>>Note: You should be careful not to change the dynamic element id generation logic `id="course-status-<%= allcourses[i].id %>"` in `all-courses.ejs` while you implement this feature.

 Once correctly implemented, the solution should look as following.